CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 1. After you upload your log files, it will take some minutes for them to be parsed and analyzed.

-1. Click on **Proccessing**.
+1. Click on **Processing**.

       ![Picture 1](../Images/sc-52.png)

-1. If you encounter error **All discovered cloud related transactions are more than 90 days**.
-Follow the below subpoints else proceed with next step.
+1. If you encounter an error **All discovered cloud related transactions are more than 90 days**.
+Follow the below subpoints else proceed with the next step.

     ![Picture 1](../Images/Asc-900-image30.png)

-    - Naviagte to the downloaded zip file in file explorer.
-Then right click on the file click on **Extract all**.
+    - Navigate to the downloaded zip file in File Explorer.
+Then right-click on the file and click on **Extract all**.

       ![Picture 1](../Images/sc-50.png)